 Challenges in Oregon’s Small Wind Power Markets

-Wind turbines can produce considerable electricity when sited in areas that have a significant wind resource.
-Wind power remains an important renewable energy resource and technology in Oregon.
-This is especially true for large, utility-scale turbines such as those near the Columbia Gorge.
-In the past, Energy Trust has provided incentives for small-scale wind turbines that ranged in size from 1 kilowatt to 100 kW.
+Wind power remains an important renewable energy resource, particularly for large, utility-scale turbines such as those near the Columbia Gorge.
 Based on years of experience and research, Energy Trust no longer provides incentives for small-scale wind projects due to several factors:

-Based on the current market conditions for small wind projects in Oregon, individuals and organizations are encouraged to consider other options, such as solar.
-Declining costs for solar, combined with its large, well-established market of professional solar contractors, generally make solar a more sound investment.
+Based on these market conditions, individuals and organizations are encouraged to consider other options, like solar.
+Declining costs and a large, well-established market of professional solar contractors generally make solar a better investment.
 Learn more about solar.